NoahAndrews/qmk_firmware/readme.md

 ### Windows (Vista and later)
 1. If you have ever installed WinAVR, uninstall it.
 2. Install [MHV AVR Tools](https://infernoembedded.com/sites/default/files/project/MHV_AVR_Tools_20131101.exe).
-Disable smatch, but **be sure to leave the option to add the tools to the PATH checked**.
+Disable smatch and the option to add the tools to the PATH.
+The latter option may remove other entries from your PATH.
+The first build script will add it anyway.
 3. Install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
 During installation, uncheck the option to install a graphical user interface. **DO NOT change the default installation folder.** The scripts depend on the default location.
 4. Clone this repository.
 [This link will download it as a zip file, which you'll need to extract.](https://github.com/jackhumbert/qmk_firmware/archive/master.zip) Open the extracted folder in Windows Explorer.
 5. Double-click on the 1-setup-path-win batch script to run it.
 You'll need to accept a User Account Control prompt.
 Press the spacebar to dismiss the success message in the command prompt that pops up.